How to Create an Impressive Online Marketing Portfolio (Even with No Experience)

 - Screenshots of social media posts

-- Graphs showing increase in social media followers and/or engagement
+- Graphs showing an increase in social media followers and/or engagement

 - Ad creatives